Fasting to Focus: a Day of Prayer and Fasting Helped a Congregation Prepare for Ministry

 Jeffrey Carlson is pastor of the Cleveland Drive Presbyterian Church, Cheekiowaga, New York.

-Reformed Worship 19 © March 1991 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 19 © March 1991, Calvin Institute of Christian Worship.
 Used by permission.